One of my readers sent me a question about his favorite annoyance:

 - Why does it take so long to roll out new software?

 Well, not everyone did the same mistake.
 I know people who roll out software upgrades with automated scripts (here are a few ideas to get you started).
+I’ve also heard of people who bricked hundreds of routers because of insufficient checks and lack of gradual rollout.

 I know people who vote with their wallet and buy products that support automation.
 You can buy a router, a switch, a firewall, and (probably) a load balancer that had full support for automation for years if not decades from a major vendor for a reasonable price these days… but as long as everyone keeps buying what they’ve been buying for decades we won’t move anywhere.
 It’s like we would continue buying hierarchical databases like IBM IMS instead of using MySQL or whatever other variant of modern relational database (but wait… there are people talking about migrating mainframe applications to AWS).